disbursed towards the agricultural sector (June 2019)

 development vision is to encourage economic diversification, first and foremost in the agricultural sector.
 To signal its commitment to ensure that this does not happen at the expense of forests, the Government has signed the Marrakesch Declaration and developed a related action plan.

-In order to preserve forest ecosystems, the republic of Congo National Investment Framework thus focuses on making savannahs more attractive for subsistence agriculture, and on establishing any new industrial agricultural concession in savannahs.
+In order to preserve forest ecosystems, the Republic of Congo National Investment Framework thus focuses on making savannahs more attractive for subsistence agriculture, and on establishing any new industrial agricultural concession in savannahs.
 In addition, measures will support specific production in forest areas, such as shade-grown- cocoa, and intensifying agroforestry production of manioc and bananas.
 To do so, an agricultural policy and regulations will be adopted.

-In Equatorial Guinea, a new study- completed with CAFI's preparatory grant and FAO support - showed that despite a large potential, national agricultural production does not suffice to cover the population needs.
+a new study- completed with CAFI's preparatory grant and FAO support - showed that despite a large potential, national agricultural production does not suffice to cover the population needs.
 As a result, the country imports over 80% of its food - at an increased cost for consumers.
 The study also shows that agriculture contributed to 4% of deforestation during the period 2004-2014 (making it the 2nd driver, but not taking roads into account), and represented 41% of forest degradation (with 40% due to subsistence agriculture and only 1% to intensive commercial agriculture).